-A limited number of applicants are accepted each year for the Genetic Counseling Laboratory Internship at Mayo Clinic in Rochester, Minn.
+A limited number of applicants are accepted on a competitive basis each year for the Genetic Counseling Laboratory Internship at Mayo Clinic's campus in Rochester, Minnesota.
 The number of interns accepted depends on the number of applicants and the qualifications of each.

 Applicants are selected based on personal qualities and skills represented in an application essay and the quality of references.
 The amount of exposure to the role of the laboratory genetic counselor that is alternatively available to the applicant is also taken into account, in standing with our goal of increasing exposure for qualified students who may not have other access.

 The application process is available starting Dec.
 12, 2016.
 Applications and all supporting documentation must be received by midnight Jan.
 13, 2017.

 Complete these sections in the Mayo Clinic School of Health Sciences online application:

 Program of interest

 - Start date: For 2017, a two-week summer internship is available June 5 through 16, 2017.

 - Education information

 Essay — follow online instructions for uploading into your application